Chapter 8:

 “Yes!”
 Ayame chipped in.
 “Besides Asturia there are three other kingdoms—Amazonia, Alfehia and lastly, Sheo.
 Or as it is more popularly known—the Demon King’s domain.”

-Amazonia – This is a kingdom that is home to the vast majority of a unique race called—Beast People.
+Amazonia—A kingdom that was home to the vast majority of a unique race called—Beast People.
 They are humanoids who exhibit various beast-like qualities.
 The land is teeming with wildlife, as its inhabitants live in perfect harmony with their surroundings.
 From its majestic waterfalls to open grasslands, this kingdom is primal personified.

-Alfehia – A kingdom that serves proudly as the home of the Elves.
-With their lush green landscapes, towering forests and their spiritually rich atmosphere, it flourishes greatly, creating a land so serene and tranquil that—it appears to be its own little paradise untouched and hidden from the outside world.
+Alfehia—This kingdom that serves proudly as the home of the Elves.
+With their lush green landscapes, towering forests and their spiritually rich atmosphere, it flourishes greatly, creating a land so serene and tranquil that, it appears to be its own little paradise untouched and hidden from the outside world.
 The Elves themselves are solitary people, hence there is little diversity in the land, having very few from other races who inhabit it.

 The waters that flow beyond the confines of the barrier belonging to the other continents, are teeming with terrifying monstrosities that lurk in the very depths—truly a place of utter misery and suffering.

-Each kingdom stands upon its own super continent, having a magical barrier that extends outwards from the center of the landmass, covering exactly fifty percent of the total land.
+Each kingdom stood upon its own super continent, having a magical barrier that extends outwards from the center of the landmass, covering exactly fifty percent of the total land.

 The barriers are enchanted with powerful spells that help maintain and sustain all natural and ecological processes.